vechain/vechain-docs/core-concepts/wallets/veworld/user-guide/settings.md

 You can choose among the supported FIAT currencies (EUR, USD)

+**Currency Format**

+You can choose how the fiat value of your assets appears in the wallet.

+- **Comma:** Uses a comma as a separator for the decimal value (e.g., 9.999,99).
+- **Dot:** Uses a dot as a separator for the decimal value (e.g., 9,999.99).
+- **System:** Uses your device's system settings to automatically set the preference based on your region.

+**Symbol Position**

+You can choose where the €/$ symbol is displayed in relation to the fiat value of your assets.

+- **Before amount:** The symbol appears before the amount (e.g., $9999).
+- **After amount:** The symbol appears after the amount (e.g., 9999$).

 **Theme**

 You can anytime switch between the dark or light theme, or just use your device settings.

+**App Language**

+VeWorld is now a multi-language wallet and language preferences can be set in the general settings section.

+## 🌍 Supported Languages
+- 🇬🇧 English
+- 🇯🇵 Japanese
+- 🇻🇳 Vietnamese
+- 🇩🇪 German
+- 🇳🇱 Dutch
+- 🇰🇷 Korean
+- 🇮🇹 Italian
+- 🇨🇳 Chinese
+- 🇸🇪 Swedish
+- 🇫🇷 French
+- 🇹🇼 Taiwanese
+- 🇪🇸 Spanish
+- 🇹🇷 Turkish
+- 🇮🇳 Hindi
+- 🇵🇱 Polish
+- 🇵🇹 Portuguese
+- 🇷🇺 Russian

+🚨 **Dev Alert**

+To create a more immersive and consistent experience for the user, when opening a dapp from VeWorld mobile, we have implemented a way to provide the current language the user has selected in VeWorld to the dapp.
+There are two ways to get this info and you should use one or another if your app is SSR or not.
+To create a more immersive and consistent user experience, when opening a dApp from VeWorld mobile, we have implemented a way to provide the current language preference of VeWorld to the dApp.
+There are two ways to retrieve this information, depending on whether your app is **server-side rendered (SSR)** or **client-side rendered (CSR, non-SSR)**.

+**Server side rendered (SSR) Apps**

+If your application is SSR, you can obtain the language preference from the `Accept-Language` header.
+This will provide the current locale set in VeWorld.

+**Client-Side Rendered (CSR) / Frontend Apps (Non-SSR)**

+If your application its not SSR, to get access to the current language used in VeWorld you can do it simply using the **injected JavaScript property** that you can get it using window.vechain.acceptLanguage.

 **Reset**